 A student who wants to do well in computing should have a reasonably logical mind and an ability to see the aspects of a problem and what is required for its solution.
-The ability to work hard and to see a task through to its conclusion is extremely important as this GCSE is extremely difficult and it involves very challenging programming sections.
-Much of the new specification is up to A Level standard.
+The ability to express oneself quite well in a clear yet precise manner is important.
+Finally, the ability to work hard and to see a task through to its conclusion is extremely important as it is an extremely challenging subject.